In this article, you’ll learn different types of welding processes with their working, advantages, disadvantage

 Disadvantages of Welding Process

 - Gives out harmful radiation, and fumes, and spotless (a sudden sprinkle of spark).

 - Welded joints are more breakable, so their fatigue strength is less than the members joined.

 - This results in distortion and induces internal stresses.

 - It needs specific jigs and fixtures to hold metals properly.

 - Skilled workers and electricity are needed for welding.

 - The inspection of welding work is more complex and costlier than the riveting work.

 Applications of Welding

-The application of welding is so different and significant that it would be no exaggeration to say that there is no metal industry and no branch of engineering that does not make use of welding in one form or another, namely the automobile industry, ships, aerospace, and construction.
+The application of welding is so different and significant that it would be no exaggeration to say that there is no metal industry and no branch of engineering that does not use welding in one form or another, namely the automobile industry, ships, aerospace, and construction.
 It is majorly used for fabrication.

 Some of the applications are: